Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Introduction-to-Simulation/section_introduction.md

 - [Mathematical modeling](https://en.wikipedia.org/wiki/Mathematical_model)

+- Domain expertise for the system that we are studying.

 Needless to say, one can have a professional career in any of the areas listed above.
-This book, we will cover all of the above with an overall focus on the integration.
+This book, we will cover all of the above with an overall focus on their integration.
 In practice, this means that we have to make some compromises.
-As an example, we will model systems but the focus is not to show off how complex we can make these models.
-That would be the topic of a course in mathematical modeling.
+For example, we will generate models of systems, but the focus is not to show off how complex we can make things, that would be the topic of a course in mathematical modeling combined with specialty from a domain.
+Similarly, we will not generate models that rely on access to HPC facilities, nor how to run software on such architectures.

 ## Roadmap ##